 Bring Minimal Shoes

-So, one good tip is to pack only a pair of flip flops and a pair of waterproof hiking boots.
+So, one good tip is to pack only a pair of flip-flops and a pair of waterproof hiking boots.
 In fact, you don’t even need to pack the boots – you can wear them!
 This way you take up no bag space whenever you’re on the move.
 Hiking boots also tend to be very comfortable and supportive for the foot, which is ideal when you’re on your feet all day; or even spending the day on a plane.

 Waterproof hiking boots have you covered in all conditions – except summer heat, which is what the flip flops are for!
-I travelled for four months with just these and it was really easy, pairing down all my shoes to nearly nothing.
+I traveled for four months with just these and it was really easy, pairing down all my shoes to nearly nothing.

 Katja Mamacos from WanderCapeTown